 You know that feeling when something is completely and utterly good?
-Where there are no catches, no downsides; just pure unfiltered goodness.
+Where there are no catches, no downsides, just pure, unfiltered goodness.
 When you discover something that you believe couldn’t possibly get any better?
 Beads Of Courage – a simple yet beautiful programme to mark a child’s journey through illness – rouses that exact feeling.

 Jean Baruch created the first Beads of Courage programme whilst working on her PhD in Nursing (who says procrastination isn’t worthwhile, hey?), having been inspired by her role as a camp nurse at one of the Hole in the Wall Gang Camps.
-The first Beads of Courage programme was piloted at Phoenix Children’s Hospital, Arizona in 2003.
+The first Beads of Courage programme was piloted at Phoenix Children’s Hospital, Arizona, in 2003.

 Once started, every health challenge – both physical and psychological – has a representative bead.
 Every clinic visit, blood test, x-ray, or any other challenge related to the child’s condition is rewarded with a bead, regardless of the ‘success’ of the procedure.
 The beads, threaded in order, represent a child’s journey.
-They empower the child to take charge of their healthcare by providing a simple visual aid and representation for what they have been through and are going through.
+They empower the child to take charge of their healthcare by providing a simple visual aid and representation of what they have been through and are going through.

 The Beads also act as a visual reminder to others of exactly what the child has been through.
 It can be easy for healthcare professionals to forget just how many hurdles a child has been through.
 The beads help with that.
-Seeing a length of bead can even help healthcare professionals to minimize the number of procedures and tests a child has to face, or at least properly acknowledge exactly what they are asking their patient to go through.
+Seeing a length of bead can help healthcare professionals minimise the number of procedures and tests a child has to face, or at least properly acknowledge exactly what they are asking their patient to go through.

 Thom O’Neill and Julie Baggott (Senior Paediatric Research Nurse, Royal Hospital for Sick Children, Edinburgh)